notttired/bitewise/README.md

 Retrieves all recipes stored in the database.

 - **Response:**
-  JSON array of all recipe objects.
+  JSON file of all recipes.